Lamar Moore

 Lamar Moore (born September 7, 1981 in Chicago, IL) is a celebrity chef and serves as an advocate and mentor, supporting youth transitioning into the culinary field.

-Personal life
+Early life and education

-Lamar Moore was born in Chicago, Illinois, he is the second oldest of four sons.
+Lamar Moore was born in Chicago, Illinois, Lamar attending Le Cordon Bleu Culinary School in early 2000s.
 Lamar has served as a mentor at “ProStart, a two-year educational program for teens through the National Restaurant Association, where he shares his culinary experience with local Chicago Public School students by conducting demonstrations and workshops.” and he is an advocate for Youth within the Culinary Industry.